Crisis support for asylum seekers and refugees in Scotland

-Our Destitution Grants programme provides small one-off payments to asylum seekers and refugees who do not receive support from the government or other sources and are at real risk of destitution.
-These last resort grants are available to people seeking asylum and refugees for up to six months after they are granted refugee status.
+Our Destitution Grants programme provides small one-off payments to asylum seekers and refugees in Scotland facing extreme poverty and homelessness.
+The individuals we support do not receive support from the government or other sources and are at real risk of destitution.
+These last-resort grants are available to people seeking asylum and refugees for up to six months after they are granted refugee status.
 Our grants can be the different between having somewhere to stay and sleeping rough; eating properly and begging for help.
 They offer brief respite from shocking hardship and emotional distress.

-Destitution grant rates are normally £36 per week for adults (just below the current level of government support for asylum seekers – £37.75 per week).
+Destitution grant rates are normally £40 for children and £36 for adults (the current level of government support for asylum seekers is £37.75 per week).

 We can also purchase tickets to Croydon and Liverpool for those who cannot afford the necessary travel to apply for asylum or submit further evidence.

 - Kasim from Iraq has three young children.
 He got refugee status, but when his asylum support stopped his wife had not yet received her NI number, so they couldn’t make a joint application for benefits.
-Their family faced destitution.
+Their family were struggling to eat or afford essentials for the children.
 RST granted £176 until a Scottish Welfare Fund crisis grant was made.

-- Asylum seeker Maimuna had just given birth but was facing destitution, without support for a month due to a Home Office error.
+- Asylum seeker Maimuna had just given birth but was facing destitution without any support for a month due to a Home Office error.
 RST granted her £50 while a partner organisation worked to regain her support.